-The 2022 ECP also set out the base salary for each executive officer, as well as each executive officer's individual bonus target and his or her potential commissions.
+The 2023 ECP set out the base salary for each executive officer, as well as each executive officer's individual bonus target and his or her potential commissions.

-The potential bonuses payable were based on the Corporation achieving various target levels for software license revenue and pre-tax earnings and were dependent on the software license revenue and pre-tax earnings levels attained, with a 50:50 weighting between both.
-Potential bonuses payable were capped at a maximum amount based on the Corporation achieving a year-over-year growth rate of six percent for both software license revenue and pre-tax earnings.
+The potential bonuses payable were based on the Corporation achieving various target levels for a combination of total revenue and adjusted operating profit for bonus purposes which are specifically set out in a detailed five-tier formula with a 50:50 weighting between both.
+Potential bonuses payable were capped at a maximum amount based on the Corporation achieving total revenue and adjusted operating profit for bonus purposes with a year-over-year growth of 7% for each performance metric.

-Commissions are only available to the senior business development executives and are set at a fixed percentage of regional revenues up to a maximum dollar amount.
+Commissions are only available to the senior business development executive and are set at a fixed percentage of regional revenues up to a maximum dollar amount.

-The payment of 2022 bonus takes place after the final review and approval of the audited consolidated financial statements of the Corporation for the year ended March 31, 2022.
+The payment of 2023 bonuses takes place after the final review and approval of the audited consolidated financial statements of the Corporation for the year ended March 31, 2023.
 The payment of the commissions occurs throughout the year by way of instalments.

-The targeted fiscal 2022 pay mix between fixed and variable at-risk compensation was a 29-71 split for the CEO and a 39-61 split for the NEOs:
+The targeted fiscal 2023 pay mix between fixed and variable at-risk compensation was a 35-65 split for the CEO and a 44-56 split for the remaining NEOs.